tdwg/vocab/documentation-specification.md

 **Title:** The title of the document.

-**Date Issued:** The date of publication of this version in ISO 8601 Date format.
+**Date version issued:** The date of publication of this version in ISO 8601 Date format.

+**Date created:** The date of publication of the first version in ISO 8601 Date format.

 **Part of TDWG Standard:** The IRI of the standard of which this document is part.
 The IRI SHOULD dereference to the standard's landing page.